bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, native input format, parsing to logical form (aka semantic parsing), parameter estimation for probabilistic CCG.

 This branch is for gitters.
-Clone this branch only and run the run-to-complete-install to get the extras needed, and set up the paths so that CCGlab is usable from anywhere on your machine.
+Clone this branch only as below, and run the run-to-complete-ccglab-install to get the extras needed, and to set up the paths so that CCGlab is usable from anywhere in your user account.

+git clone -b git-install --single-branch git://github.com/bozsahin/ccglab.git

 You need to be able to <code>sudo</code> on your machine if you want the installer to install Lisp and rlwrap for you.